Helping managers to effectively manage staff going on and returning from maternity leave, for improved retention of female talent.

-- Take the long-term view and support your employee throughout by being a good ally, advocate or sponsor before and during and after her leave.
+- Take the long-term view and support your employee throughout by being a good ally, advocate or sponsor before, during and after her leave.

 Far too often, these important conversations don’t happen.
 I’ve spoken before about how expectant mothers can go under the radar, starting before they go on maternity leave.
-Read more about The Triple Impact of Maternity Leave here and how mums to be can go under the radar consciously or unconsciously here.
+Read more about the triple Impact of maternity leave and how mums can go under the radar consciously or unconsciously here.

-As a Manager, take some time to be clear about where your female talent stands.
-Enquire about their career aspirations after Maternity Leave.
-Don’t assume anything e.g. that a new mum won’t be interested in a promotion.
+As a manager, take some time to be clear about where your female talent stands.
+Enquire about their career aspirations after maternity leave.
+Don’t assume anything, e.g. that a new mum won’t be interested in a promotion.
 Some women may well be happier doing the job they have, but others may remain more career forward focused.
-Either way, having the conversation, means that you will be informed and the psychological contract (the unsaid and assumptions) has been addressed.
+Either way, having the conversation means that you’ll be informed and the psychological contract (the unsaid and assumptions) will have been addressed.
 The added benefit is that your female will feel valued, feel seen and feel included.
 Which will all contribute to a successful and effective return.

 To provide the full picture, we also share the issues that we hear firsthand from mums returning to work.
 It can be surprising for some managers to learn that the majority of mums are excited about returning to professional life and are fully committed to it.
 When it comes to their guilt, it’s generally not about leaving the baby but rather about leaving colleagues in the lurch, because they need to be out the door at a certain time.